ianmcburnie/a11y-first-workshop/README.md

     * Not strictly WCAG related (or maybe it is?), but to display an HTML page correctly, a web browser must know which character set (character encoding) to use.
 * Viewport Scale
     * Viewport meta must ensure pinch-to-zoom is **not** disabled.
 See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-scale">WCAG 1.4.4</a> and <a href="https://ebay.gitbooks.io/mindpatterns/content/antipatterns/disabling_pinch-to-zoom.html">MIND Anti-Pattern: Disabling Pinch-to-Zoom</a>.
+    * Valid use cases for disabling pinch to zoom are mapping applications and video games
 * Title
     * Title ensures the user can orient themselves.
 See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-title">WCAG 2.4.2</a>.
 Titles identify the current location without requiring users to read or interpret page content.